jes-sherborne/secret-server/README.md

 # DISCLAIMER

-This is still very much _work-in-progress_.
+This is still work-in-progress.
 It is both under-tested and largely undocumented.
 Neither are desirable attributes in a secure system.

 I don't yet use this for secrets I care about, and you shouldn't either.